The Best Diaper Caddy Organizers We've Actually Used

 - Keeps its shape even half-empty, no slumping into a sad fabric puddle

-- Removable divider actually stays in place
+- Removable divider actually stays in place, splitting accessories, wipes and diapers cleanly

 - Genuinely useful later as toy or craft storage